quincyyhuang/nytimes-apiget/README.md

 ## Installation
 `npm install` will set everything up.

+## Deployment
+Simply run `node server.js`.
+Default port is **8000** on localhost.
+Use web server to proxy to this port.

+PM2 Manager is recommended for production.

 ## Notes
-An API will be required to retrieve data.
+An API key will be required to retrieve data.

 Get one on [nytimes dev center](https://developer.nytimes.com/).